Vimlesh Paswan

-Vimlesh Paswan is an Indian politician and a member of 18th Legislative Assembly of Uttar Pradesh of India.
+Vimlesh Paswan is an Indian politician and a member of 18th Uttar Pradesh Assembly of Uttar Pradesh of India.
 He represents the Bansgaon constituency of Uttar Pradesh and is a member of the Bharatiya Janata Party.

 Political career

 Paswan has been a member of the 17th Legislative Assembly of Uttar Pradesh.
 Since 2017, he has represented the Bansgaon constituency and is a member of the BJP.
 He defeated Bahujan Samaj Party candidate Dharmendra Kumar by a margin of 22,873 votes.